UNC Hospital Alcohol and Substance Abuse Program - Chapel Hill North Carolina

 UNC Hospital Alcohol and Substance Abuse Program - Chapel Hill, NC

-Unc Hospital Alcohol And Substance Abuse Program is treatment center located at 1101 Weaver Dairy Road, Suite 102 in the 27514 zip code in Chapel Hill, NC that offers medication-assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders, adult men and people with trauma into its treatment program.
-Unc Hospital Alcohol And Substance Abuse Program provides naltrexone administration, relapse prevention from naltrexone and methadone/buprenorphine for pain management to children and adolescents.
-Some of the treatment approaches used by Unc Hospital Alcohol And Substance Abuse Program consist of brief intervention, anger management and motivational interviewing.
+Unc Hospital Alcohol And Substance Abuse Program is treatment facility located at 1101 Weaver Dairy Road, Suite 102 in the 27514 zip code in Chapel Hill, NC that offers medication-assisted addiction treatment.
+It accepts adult women, adult men and people with co-occurring substance use and mental disorders into its treatment program.
+Unc Hospital Alcohol And Substance Abuse Program provides naltrexone administration, methadone/buprenorphine for pain management and suboxone prescription to children and adolescents.
+Some of the treatment approaches used by Unc Hospital Alcohol And Substance Abuse Program consist of motivational interviewing, brief intervention and relapse prevention.

 Address: 1101 Weaver Dairy Road, Suite 102, Chapel Hill, NC 27514